 Seattle, I-5 Colonnade Mountain Bike Park on Capitol Hill (note: for bikes, not boards!)

 - I-5 Colonnade mountain bike skills park is located on a steep slope under the I-5 freeway just north of downtown Seattle.
 It’s part of the City of Seattle I-5 Colonnade off-leash park, but was funded and constructed by the Evergreen Mountain Bike Alliance.
 This unique bike park features a novice area–the Tqalu Trail, an intermediate and advanced area–Limestone Loop, a dirt jumping section, pump track, trials area, and more.

 Seattle, Jefferson Park, 3801 Beacon Ave.
 S, Seattle, WA 98108

 - Jefferson Park, the sixth largest park in the city, offers unparalleled views of the Duwamish River, the city and the Olympic Mountains.
-The skatepark has nice street elements, good flow, and big deep bowl.
+The skatepark has nice street elements, good flow, and a big deep bowl.
 There’s a fun spine and flow area with lots of hips and a dab of pool coping.

 Seattle, River City Skate Park, South Cloverdale Street & West Marginal Way South

-- River City Skatepark is a free and Public Skate Park in the South Park Neighborhood of Seattle, WA, adjacent to Cesar Chavez Park, the South Park branch library and South Park Community Center.
-The cross section is full pipe tranny with no deck.
+- River City Skatepark is a free and Public Skate Park in the South Park neighborhood of Seattle, WA, adjacent to Cesar Chavez Park, the South Park branch library and South Park Community Center.
+The cross-section is full pipe tranny with no deck.
 A unique design with a few lines over and over again.
 Built well, smooth, and fun to cruise around.
 The record is seven doors, if you beat it post yer pics and vids on the River City Facebook page.

 Burien Skateboard Park, 14549 4th Avenue SW, Burien, WA 98166